IgnatiusAlexanderHery/ShootingChisatoSimulator/README.md

 # ShootingChisatoSimulator
-A simulator of Chisato's superpower to dodging projectiles
+A simulator of Chisato superpower to dodging projectiles